bradgwest/paap/write/paper.md

 $j^{th}$ cluster, $m_j$ is the centroid of the $j^{th}$ cluster, $m$ is the mean of all the data, and x is the given datapoint.

+Higher Calinski-Harabasz values indicate a lower relative within cluster dispersion, i.e., tighter clusters.
-The Calinski-Harabasz index is unbounded in the positive direction.
-For this reason, we normalize the results for each cluster solution ($k \in \{1...10\}$) to the largest value to enable comparison.
-Higher values indicate a lower relative within cluster dispersion, i.e., tighter clusters.
+The CH index is unbounded in the positive direction.
+This can be seen by imagining, for fixed values of $k$ and $N$, forming progressively more distinct clusters. $SS_W$ decreases as each cluster approaches a point mass, and
+$\frac{SS_B}{SS_W}$ increases without bound.
+To enable a relative comparison between CH scores for different values of $k$, we divide each cluster score ($k \in \{1,...,10\}$) by the highest observed CH value to normalize values between 0 and 1.
+Thus, the best performing solution as measured by Calinski-Harabasz will have a normalized score of 1.

 DCEC and its predecessor algorithms do not extend to the one/no cluster solution.
 At each iteration in the clustering algorithm, the probability that sample $i$